bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.3 =
+We updated all functionality for wordpress 4.0.
+Social buttons duplicating was fixed.

 = V4.2.2 =
 Security Exploit was fixed.
 The French language file is updated.